minoobeyzavi/Transpara/Druid-Interface.md

 ./bin/zkServer.sh start
 ```

-Return to ... directory.
-In that directory, issue the command:
+Return to druid-0.10.0 directory and issue the command:
 ```
 bin/init
 ```